jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Annotated Big Slide

 Today, our monthly support volume is less than 5% of our total user base.
-This is due to lots of incremental improvements - more and better resources and updates to our app to reduce friction.
+This is due to lots of the incremental improvements I note here - things like more and better resources and updates to our app to reduce friction.

-The majority of the support emails we handle now are 'weird and unique' - not common and basic.
-This presents a better challenge to our support team than what I consider to be the typical support role.

 ## yeah buddy!